 Likewise, every aspect of action requires a certain level of trust.
 Privacy continually being under assault degrades that trust and makes us a much more outwardly hostile society.

 It also gives the young the ability to grow.
 Imagine if everything you talked about online when you were young was public.
 The crazy comments, beliefs, and growing pains made full view like a theater.
-I don’t even like thinking about it!
+I don’t even like thinking about it.
 All those crazy YouTube comments and discussion threads on random forums would be the downfall of me.

 But they helped me grow.
-I seen how poorly connected my beliefs were and bettered myself through the experience.
+I saw how poorly connected my beliefs were and bettered myself through the experience.
 Had those been public, I would never be able to escape them.
 They’d always be back to haunt me.

 Privacy gives us all a second chance.

 Giving the government the power of monitoring all of us will never go over kindly.
-Look at the places that has been tried throughout history and consider if you’d honestly want to live in one of those places.
+Look at the places that have been tried throughout history and consider if you’d honestly want to live in one of those places.

 What Can You Do?

 - Become more privacy-centric.
 Don’t use products by corporations that use your data like it’s their play toy.
 Google, being a prime example.

 - Read the EFF Surveillance Self-Defense Guide here.

 - Support privacy rights groups in your country.